PawseySC/container-workflows/_episodes/08-rstudio.md

 ```
 docker-compose up -d
 ```
-Shortly after that starts, open a webrowser and go to your **http://146.x.x.x:8787**, but with your Nimbus IP.
+Shortly after that starts, open a web browser and go to your **http://146.x.x.x:8787**, but with your Nimbus IP.
 You should see an Rstudio login, and we've set the username and password to `rstudio`.

 Once logged in, you type: